-By reviewing the past, you can look for things that may temp you to drink or use again.
+By reviewing the past, you can look for things that may tempt you to drink or use it again.
 When and where do you think your buttons will be pushed?
 What situations or encounters led you to feel stressed, angry, sad or hurt in the past?
 Just because you are sober doesn’t mean that things will be drastically different.
 Hope for the best, plan for the worst and be ready for everything.
 Being prepared is the best thing you can do.

 Plan Your Entrance

 Now that you have reviewed where you could feel stressed, anxious, irritated/angry or triggered, plan how you will attend.
 Is it better to go early and get comfortable?
 Is it better to go later, to avoid certain encounters?
 Is it better to go with a sober friend or family member?

 Perhaps it is better to not attend at all?
 If that is the case, is there a way you can communicate with your family to express your thankfulness for them, but yet keep yourself safe?
 Look for sober friends you can celebrate with.
 If you decide that it would not be healthy for you to be around family and old friends during Thanksgiving, plan something special with others.

 Plan Your Exit